-Self as Proficient Benchmark Emerging Inadequate As Evaluation

-Counselor (A) (B) (C) /Fail evidenced and

-by: Remediation

-Goal 1 of 5

-Demonstrates awareness of their social locations and impact on their life experiences.
+Self as Counselor Proficient (A) Benchmark (B) Emerging (C) Inadequate /Fail As evidenced by: Evaluation and Remediation Goal 1 of 5 Demonstrates awareness of their social locations and impact on their life experiences.
 Internship Year/Gradu ation Demonstrat es high level of skill in negotiating impact of counselor social locations on therapeutic process.
-Score 3 on most Demonstrates ability to address the impact of counselor social locations in therapeutic process Score 2 on most Is able to identify multiple social locations and the impact on personal experience as well as how these impact personal and Is unable or unwilling to explore own worldview Score 0 on one or more Internship evaluation Items 13,57,59 Internship Instructor Review/Referral to BRC or ARC
+Score 3 on most Demonstrates ability to address the impact of counselor social locations in therapeutic process Score 2 on most Is able to identify multiple social locations and the impact on personal experience as well as how these impact personal and professiona I worldview Score 1 on most Is unable or unwilling to explore own worldview Score 0 on one or more Internship evaluation Items 13,57,59 Internship Instructor Review/Referral to BRC or ARC